-- 1. Call the enableServiceContextList() method to on the ORB enable ServiceContexts. - 2.
-In the user code, derive a class from the base class ServiceContextHandler; for example, myServiceContextHandler. - 3.
-Create an instance of this class within the server passing it the SrvCntxtId.
-You can use the same code on both the server and client sides. - 4.
-Register this handler instance with the ORB using:
+- 1 Call the enableServiceContextList() method to on the ORB enable ServiceContexts. - 2 In the user code, derive a class from the base class ServiceContextHandler; for example, myServiceContextHandler. - 3 Create an instance of this class within the server passing it the SrvCntxtId.
+You can use the same code on both the server and client sides. - 4 Register this handler instance with the ORB using:

-void registerPerRequestServiceContextHandler (ServiceContextHandler header is unmarshalled.
+5 This registration means that when a request comes into the server address space, the ServiceContextList in the request header is unmarshalled.
 This means that only the relevant handlers are called via the following method: